Composite Timber Furniture

 4. Assembly

-Parts are joined using dowels, cam locks, screws, or adhesive.
-Flat-pack methods are common for mass production.
+Components are joined using dowels, cam locks, screws or adhesives.
+Flat-pack methods are commonly used for efficient mass production.

 5. Finishing

-Final finishes (lacquering, polishing, or matte coating) are applied to protect and enhance the appearance.
+Final finishes such as lacquering, polishing or matte coating are applied to protect the surface and enhance appearance.

 Fitting and Installation